MSecure/contact-tracing-us/Covid WA_Nofitfy_v_minted142004/README.md

 should use SQLiteStatement or a SQL function which is more protected to SQL code injections
-- app creates temp file by using the method createNewTempFile() should not store info into this file should say createNewFile() method instead
+- app creates temp file by using the method createNewTempFile() should not store info into this file should say createNewFile() method instead ~ [False Positive] deletes file after creation.